annu02/MDE-POWER-BI/Authenticate.md

-# Authenticate PowerBI .pbix to get data using API call.
+# Authenticate PowerBI file to get data using API call.

 Steps to Authenticate MDE.pbix ,to get MDE data for visualization.

-**Connect Power BI to OData APIs**
+# Connect Power BI to OData APIs

 1. In home tab goto getdata>Blank quey